rachbry/recipme-django-cookbook/README.md

 From the latest trends to secret family recipes, the simple interface and navigation within RecipMe enables you to not only input your recipes but to edit, tweak or customise them with ease.
 Our search functionality ensures these are all easily accessible.

-Browse through our own recipes for inspiration and to your collection.
+Browse through our own recipes for inspiration and them to your collection.

 RecipMe is accessible on all devices, meaning whether you are at home, cooking with others or in the supermarket, you can access your recipes anywhere, anytime.